Tyberiusz-Maniok/eficode-recruitment/README.md

 The easiest way to run the app is by using [docker compose](https://docs.docker.com/compose/).
 First you need to create **.env** files in **frontend** and **backend** directories.
 Then copy the contents of **.env.sample** files in their respective directories to newly created **.env** files, fill in missing values and replace or add other configuration properties if neccessary (refer to [Environmental properties](#environmental-properties) for more details).
 After environment has been set, execute `docker-compose up` in root directory of the project to start the containers.

+Source code folders are mounted as docker volumes, therefore when running the app using docker-compose, changes in the code that don't require installing new packages will be reflected in the container.

 Alternatively if you want to separately build and run the container run `docker build -t your_container_name path_to_directory_with_dockerfile` to build the container and `docker run -t your_container_name` to run it.

 ### Locally